kwea123/Unity_live_caption/README.md

 2. Output the recognition result to unity:
     1. Create a Text component via `GameObject->UI->Text`.
     2. Attach `subtitleListener.cs` to it.
     3. Run the unity program **FIRST**, either in editor or executable, then run `python googlesr.py --lang_code={YOUR LANGUAGE CODE} --connect`.
 You should see the recognition output now in unity.
-You can stop and restart the recognition anytime by pressing `ctrl+c` in the python console without affecting the unity program at all.
+You can stop and restart the recognition anytime by pressing `Ctrl` and `c` in the python console without affecting the unity program at all.

 3.  **Remember to stop the python program when you finish the work, otherwise it is going to keep charging you!
 I disclaim any reponsibility of the induced charges by using my program.**